Skip to main content

 Last Updated

-Forest Research is inviting everyone to take part in a new study to discover how ‘green nudges’ can help people make more sustainable choices in forestry.
+Forest Research is inviting everyone to take part in a new research project to find out what motivates people to make sustainable choices.

 Like all decisions, those around woodland creation and sustainable forest management are often influenced by cognitive factors and biases which may influence whether the most sustainable option is chosen or not.